miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/database/template.md

 # The Database

 At the core of Mirage's data layer is a simple in-memory database.
-This database stores all of Mirage's initial state, and then accesses and modifies that state as your route handlers execute.
+This database stores all of Mirage's initial state, and then your route handlers access and modify that state as you use your application.

 The database is what allows Mirage to mimic a production server, giving you the ability to write complete dynamic features in your Ember app.